Advertisement / Annons: |

 Enable and restart the system:

-Install and setup Chrony:From Astroberry version 2.0.1 it use the Chrony to sync the system clock with GPS data.
+Install Chrony:From Astroberry version 2.0.1 it use the Chrony to sync the system clock with GPS data.
 Much easier now to get it to work.
-Earlier if the system clock was wrong and only KStars is set with correct time it uses an offset to the system clock.
+Earlier if the system clock was wrong KStars was set with an offset to the system clock.
 That's fine for the most thing you do.
 But when doing Polar Alignment I got a lot of problem, I think it use the system clock direct and don't correct with the offset.
-I setup up Chrony to set the system clock to get rid of this problem.
-I found that I have to use a driver called Chrony.
+I setup up Chrony to set the system clock direct to get rid of this problem.
+Chrony isn't installed normally and you must install it.
 A bit complicated and asked a friend for help.
 Be sure to have Raspberry and KStars updated to latest version.
-Install gpsd and chrony with:
+Install Chrony with:

 Check that service is running:

-Sudo nano start a text editor.
-Copy and past the command above, right click and past.
-You can't use the mouse, use the arrows on the key board.
+Copy the command above.
+In terminal window you can't use the mouse, use the arrows on the key board, right click and past.
 Quit with Ctrl X, type Y (yes) and Enter to save.
 Restart Chrony:After changes of chrony setup a restart must be done:

-Test if synched:Test if it's synced, in the commando window:
+Test if synched:Test if it's synced, in the terminal window give this command:

 Clean up installation:To clean up after the installation, type in following command: